5 Reasons Why Peniche is Summer 2019's Top Surfing Destination

 It will be a perfect retreat, but you'll also be close to the full tourist cities such as Lisbon; the capital of Portugal is only 1 hour away from Peniche.
 There you can enjoy cultural sites, shopping quarters, lively spirit of the town and Portuguese fado music during eating a dinner.

-The Portuguese people and surfers are very similar
+3. The Portuguese and surfers are very similar

 Everyone understands if you are late to work if you do not work on the weekend, if you drop everything and relax, etc. That is why if you know someone who moved there for a longer period, you probably noticed that they started to become more carefree.
 Well, that is how a surfing holiday should be, right?

-The last thing that makes Peniche a heaven for surfers is the beach bars.
-Here, there are three main beach bars that are opened whole day and there you can enjoy plenty of refreshing caipirinhas while listening to relaxing lounge music.
-But after the sun sets, these beach bars become exciting nightclubs where all the young surfers from Peniche surf camps come to hang out and dance all throughout the night.
+Another thing that makes Peniche a heaven for surfers is the beach bars.
+Here, there are three main beach bars that are open ll day, where you can enjoy plenty of refreshing cocktails while listening to relaxing lounge music.

-We highly recommend Lisbon, the surf factory in Ericeira, where you can see how surfboards are made, the Buddha park, filled with large sculptures of Buddha, Hindu and Chinese gods, deities and soldiers, as well as discover charming towns such as Sintra, Cabo da Roca, Cascais, and Obidos.
+We highly recommend a city tour of Lisbon, visiting the Semente surf factory in Ericeira where you can see how surfboards are made, the Buddha park filled with large sculptures of Buddha, Hindu and Chinese gods, deities and soldiers, as well as discover charming towns such as Sintra, Cabo da Roca, Cascais, and Obidos.

 It’s time to plan your summer vacation, so make sure you add Peniche to your bucket list.
-Join an exciting surf camp in Europe and discover the best breaks on the old continent!
+Join an exciting surf camp in Portugal and discover the best waves in the country!